Political colour: Red

 Red is often associated with the left, especially socialism and communism.
 The oldest symbol of socialism (and by extension communism) is the red flag, which dates back to the French Revolution in the 18th century and the revolutions of 1848.
 Before this nascence, the colour red was generally associated with Christianity due to the symbolism and association of Christ's blood.
 The colour red was chosen to represent the blood of the workers who died in the struggle against capitalism.
-All major socialist and communist alliances and organisations—including the First, Second, Third and Fourth Internationals—used red as their official colour.
+All major socialist and communist alliances and organizations—including the First, Second, Third and Fourth Internationals—used red as their official colour.
 The association between the colour red and communism is particularly strong.
 Communists use red much more often and more extensively than other ideologies use their respective traditional colours.